traydenpoke/Company-Database/README.md

 # Company Database

 Simple database of a company and its employees.
+TODO:
+* Create database
+* GUI for interaction
-TODO: Create database, GUI for interaction, modifying employee information
+* Allow modifying employee information